HammerLabML/RBC-Control-SARL/README.md

 ## Examples
 We make a compelling case for the inclusion of domain knowledge to efficiently obtain robust control of chaotic flows.
 On the left is the typical performance of a Domain-Informed agent on a random initial condition, and on the right is the typical performance of an uninformed agent.
 Althoug the both agents achieve a similar reduction of average convective heat transfer under initially chaotic flow conditions, note the large qualitative differences in the flows that are eventually obtained:

-- The domain-informed agent eventually achieves **almost steady flow.**
+- The domain-informed agent always achieves **steady flow**, and keeps this state stable.
-- The uninformed agent possesses **considerably unsteady flow.**
+- The uninformed agent exhibits **a significantly unsteady flow.**

 |  Domain-Informed                   |                Uninformed|
 |:-----------------------------------:|:-----------------------------------:|